-Miners receives Stacks fees for transactions mined in any block they produce.
+Miners receive Stacks fees for transactions mined in any block they produce.

 For transactions mined in microblocks, the miner that produces the microblock receives 40% of the fees, while the miner that confirms the microblock receives 60% of the fees.

-Miner rewards, that is, block rewards and transaction fees take 100 blocks on the bitcon blockchain to mature.
-After successful mining a block your rewards will appear in the Stacks account after ~24 hours.
+Block rewards and transaction fees take 100 blocks on the Bitcoin blockchain to mature.
+After successfully mining a block your rewards appear in your Stacks account after ~24 hours.

 Miners commit Bitcoin to two addresses in every leader block commit.
 The amount committed to each address must be the same.
-The addresses are chosen from the current reward set of Stacking participants.
-The choice of addresses is done using a verifiable-random-function, and determining the correct two addresses for a given block requires monitoring the stacks chain.
+The addresses are chosen from the current reward set of stacking participants.
+Addresses are chosen using a verifiable-random-function, and determining the correct two addresses for a given block requires monitoring the Stacks chain.

 The miner who is selected to mine the next block is chosen depending on the amount of BTC the miners sent, that is, transferred or burnt.